-E. Jurisdiction
+5. Jurisdiction

 Interrogatory Nos.
 4-10, 15-31, 34, 38, and 39 and POD Nos.
-2, 3, 7, and 9 seek, among other things, copies of ATT-Florida bills to VCI, the number of lines purchased under a private contract with ATT-Florida, and details of the ongoing operations between VCI and ATT-Florida and VCI and other third parties, including the Universal Service Administrative Company (USAC).
-VCI argues that nothing in Chapter 364, F.S., approximates Federal law regarding ETC operations, authorizes the Commission to adopt rules similar to, or permits the Commission to enforce the FCC's universal service rules relied upon by prosecutorial staff as the basis for their prosecution of this matter.
+2, 3, 7, and 9 seek, among other things, copies of ATT-Florida bills to VCI, the number of lines purchased under a private contract with ATT-Florida, and details of the ongoing operations between VCI and ATT-Florida and VCI and other third parties, including the USAC.
+VCI argues that nothing in Chapter 364, F.S., approximates Federal law regarding ETC operations, authorizes us to adopt rules similar to, or permits us to enforce the FCC's universal service rules relied upon by prosecutorial staff as the basis for their prosecution of this matter.
 A state agency is simply not authorized to take administrative action based upon federal statutes.
-Prosecutorial staff's pursuit of information regarding VCI's compliance with Federal rules reaches beyond the scope of the Commission's authority, and consequently, beyond the scope of discovery as provided in Rule 1.280, Florida Rules of Civil Procedure, and Section 364.183, F.S.
+Prosecutorial staff's pursuit of information regarding VCI's compliance with Federal rules reaches beyond the scope of our authority, and consequently, beyond the scope of discovery as provided in Rule 1.280, Florida Rules of Civil Procedure, and Section 364.183, F.S.